ShrikeGames/commander_gpt/README.md

 ```json
 "image_azure_voice_style_root_path": "noir/"
 ```
+- `image_alignment`: The direction in which the position is dirived from.
+  - EG: "nw" will use the top left corner for calculating distance of x and y pos.
+- `image_xpos`: The x position in pixels to move the character image, derived from the above `image_alignment` location.
+- `image_upos`: The xu position in pixels to move the character image, derived from the above `image_alignment` location.
+- `hide_character_when_idle`: If true will hide the character when they are idle, otherwise they will always show on screen.
 - `subtitles`: A dictionary of configuration options for customizing the subtitles of you and the character if you want them to show on screen.
   - EG:
 ```json